Hennessy Ultralite Backpacker Classic Review

 If weight is your top concern and you want a full shelter, none we tested is better than this Hennessy.
 The Ultralite Backpacker weighs 22 ounces on its own and 33 ounces for the whole package with the rain fly.
 This is lighter than all of the full shelters we tested and even lighter than some of the hammocks alone.
-Our next lightest shelter, the Warbonnet Blackbird provides a little more comfort and offers a little more protection from the rain but is a full 10 ounces heavier.
+Our next lightest shelters offer a little more protection from the rain but are heavier.

-Yes, it seems impressive that the Sub6 and the Sea to Summit Ultralight barely register on the scale at 5.7 and 5.8 ounces, but realize that this does not include straps for hanging and does not provide anything for bugs or rain.
-Once you add all of that in, the weight comes to a full 42 oz, 10 oz heavier than the Hennessy Ultralite.
+Yes, it seems impressive that some of the tiniest models barely register on the scale at under 6 ounces, but realize that this does not include straps for hanging and does not provide anything for bugs or rain.
+Once you add all of that in, their system weights come in significantly heavier than the Hennessy Ultralite.
 Those hammocks are great to throw in your back pocket for an impromptu lounge, but for real camping in variable conditions and terrain, this is a much better lightweight buy.

 Durability and Protection

-Hennessy offers larger rain fly upgrades for an additional cost if you aren't comfortable with the minimal fly or know that you will be sleeping in wet, windy conditions regularly.
-Another option for those who want a bit more protection from the elements are both Warbonnet models.
-We also found the tarps from Sea to Summit and ENO to have more coverage than this one.
+Hennessy offers larger rain fly upgrades for an additional cost if you aren't comfortable with the minimal fly or know that you will regularly sleep in wet, windy conditions.

 Ease of Set Up